ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 - **Write protected** (Outlook signatures only)
 - Mirrored to the cloud as **roaming signatures**

-Set-Outlooksignatures can be **executed by users on clients, or on a server without end user interaction**.
+Set-OutlookSignatures can be **executed by users on clients, or on a server without end user interaction**.
 On clients, it can run as part of the logon script, as scheduled task, or on user demand via a desktop icon, start menu entry, link or any other way of starting a program.
 Signatures and OOF messages can also be created and deployed centrally, without end user or client involvement.